Easy Ways to Monetize Your Blog or Website

 CPA ads pay per action.
-Viewers don't just need to click on them, but they actually have to do something, either sign up/register with their email address or make a purchase.
+Viewers don't just need to click on them, but they actually have to do something after they've clicked on the ad.
+This could be as simple as giving their zip code, entering their email address, or making a purchase.

 Not surprisingly, they are the highest paying ads.
 However, how likely your visitors will click on the ad and perform the desired action will depend very much on how relevant the ad is to your content.
 For example, a site about digital photography may do very well showing digital camera CPA ads.
 Some sites are much better suited for CPA ads.
 Consider whether any CPA ads would add value to your visitors.